IU-PR/Capstone_project/content/docs/2025/edhub/week6.md

 We decided to refactor our project to create a more rigorous architecture and develop rules for writing code within the team.
 At the moment we have a draft of the new architecture, which is in the process of being reviewed.
 We don't want to apply it this week as we are not sure that the system will work without errors, which is crucial in the run-up to the project handover.

+During the development of the admin account, at system startup we created a default admin user with a random password that was displayed on the screen.
+However, when the production server was restarted, this password was erased and the admin account was lost forever.
+We decided to create a default admin account with `admin` password.

 We also noticed that every time we access the database, the system initializes a new connection, which is inefficient.
 We decided to start using connections from the connection pool instead of creating a new one each time.

 Frontenders reported issues when attaching a file to a course element, we found a typo in the file storage connection code and fixed it.